Deploy Angular with Spring Boot in the same executable JAR

 The final JAR contains the 2 artifacts that we created and the dependencies required to run the application.

 The solution works because the frontend structure containing the javascript code is compatible with the backend required folder structure for static files.
 In our case, Spring Boot accepts the files in /static.
+When the application starts the packages are opened, the backend and frontend are at this point mixed together.

 We simply leverage the features of Maven and Java without complex solutions that unzip / merge / rebuild the artifacts.